StrykerKent/react-hooks-opportunities-crud/README.md

 [`Demo of this application`](http://www.stryker.dev/react-hooks-opportunities-crud)

-## Project Status

-Currently in development.

-- Completed
-  - Create
-  - Read
-- Not Completed
-  - Update
-  - Delete

 ## Created Using

-React, Hooks, Material UI, HTML, and CSS.
+React, Hooks, Material UI, JSX, HTML, and CSS.